 - Save on restaurants: Chances are once you get into the groove of cooking in your outdoor kitchen you’ll be heading out to restaurants less often.
 Invite a few friends over to join you and it’s like going out while staying in.

 There’s nothing like having a place to retreat when the house is starting to seem claustrophobic.
-A backyard patio can be an oasis of peace and quiet, an inviting place that beckons us to grab a good book and stretch out.
+A backyard patio can be an oasis of peace and quiet, and inviting place that beckons us to grab a good book and stretch out.
 There’s no measuring the degree to which a patio will transform your experience of your home.
-In fact, many homeowners who add patios claim it’s as though they moved into an entirely different house because the emotional and social centre either shifts entirely to the yard or is now divided between the yard and the kitchen.
+In fact, many homeowners who add patios claim it’s as though they moved into an entirely different house because the emotional and social center either shifts entirely to the yard or is now divided between the yard and the kitchen.

 A pergola is a (typically) backyard structure that consists of columns supporting a grid of roofing beams.
 Typically those beams do not support a solid roof but create spaces that are open to the sky.
-As such they have to be considered more a decorative than functional addition.
-Nonetheless they can be a wonderful backyard enhancement, one that puts the finishing touch on a landscape redesign.
-The pergola can be created to match any home style so in that sense they become an architectural appendage that serves to extend the home’s design cues into the yard creating the effect of an addition without the hassle or expense.
+As such they have to be considered more a decorative than a functional addition.
+Nonetheless, they can be a wonderful backyard enhancement, one that puts the finishing touch on a landscape redesign.
+The pergola can be created to match any home style so in that sense, they become an architectural appendage that serves to extend the home’s design cues into the yard creating the effect of addition without the hassle or expense.
 They can also play host to vining plants and thereby, in time, provide more effective shade and protection from the elements.

 Commonly confused with pergolas garden arbors are typically smaller and less imposing structures.
 Often an arbor will define the beginning of a pathway or signal the transition from one area of the yard to another – say the outdoor kitchen to the pool area or the front yard to the back yard.
 All manner of climbing flora can be trained to work their magic on an arbor and there are few things as beautiful as an arbor on a warm summer morning covered with morning glories in bloom.

 Interlocking pavers are a step up the design ladder from concrete walkways and driveways.
 Interlocking pavers provide a home with a sense of strength and permanence and that’s no coincidence since the life expectancy of properly laid pavers can extend into the centuries.
 Yes, centuries.
 There are myriad instances of paying stones laid down during colonial times that are still in daily service throughout North America.
 And in Europe pavers installed by the Romans can still be found in many countries.
-Today’s interlocking pavers come in a variety of colours and textures which allows for the creation of thoroughly unique patterns.
+Today’s interlocking pavers come in a variety of colors and textures which allows for the creation of thoroughly unique patterns.
 Pavers are also proven to provide one of the highest ROI of any home improvement project.

 Landscaping design is an exciting field that can help transform your home from ordinary to extraordinary.
-When you partake of the services of a proven, professional landscaping company you’ll be astonished at the difference the above outlined features can make.
-You’ll have a better looking, more enjoyable and more valuable property because you bothered to invest in the whole lot and not just the house occupying a small section of it.
+When you partake of the services of a proven, professional landscaping company you’ll be astonished at the difference the above-outlined features can make.
+You’ll have a better looking, more enjoyable, and more valuable property because you bothered to invest in the whole lot and not just the house occupying a small section of it.

 Contact M.E.
 Contracting to know more about Landscaping Design & Construction Ideas @(416) 238-6700